-Celebrated in the North and reviled in the South, William Tecumseh Sherman was a prominent Union general during the American Civil War.
-An accomplished soldier and able leader, Sherman is best remembered for his "scorched earth" tactics during the Atlanta, Savannah, and Carolina campaigns, which left a swath of destruction across the South during the latter part of the war.
+William T. Sherman was a prominent Union general during the American Civil War who is often celebrated in the North and reviled in the South, Sherman was an accomplished soldier and able leader, and is best remembered for his "scorched earth" tactics during the Atlanta, Savannah, and Carolina campaigns, which left a swath of destruction across the South during the latter part of the war.

 William Tecumseh Sherman was born on February 8, 1820, in Lancaster, Ohio.
 He was one of eleven children of Ohio Supreme Court Justice Charles Robert Sherman and Mary Hoyt Sherman.
 Sherman’s father died unexpectedly in 1829 when Sherman was nine years old.
 Because of financial problems, his mother sent him to live with Thomas Ewing, a prominent Lancaster lawyer, and Ohio politician.